ahdinosaur/bitcoin101/src/slides/money/barter.md

 order: 10100
 ---

-# No Money: Barter
+# Barter

-Example: a chicken for a bundle of lumber
+Direct trade without money, e.g. a chicken for a bundle of lumber

 ## Limitations